Staff

 Nicolette Garthe, CHES

-Research Teaching Specialist and Training Coordinator – Rutgers Center for Tobacco Studies
+Research Teaching Specialist and Training Coordinator – Rutgers Institute for Nicotine and Tobacco Studies

 training@iints.rutgers.edu

-Nicolette Garthe, CHES is a Research Teaching Specialist and Training Coordinator at the Rutgers Center for Tobacco Studies and current Master of Public Health student at the Rutgers School of Public Health.
-She holds a Bachelor’s degree in Public Health from Rutgers University.
-She coordinates the Certified Tobacco Treatment Specialist training, provides technical support for healthcare professional education opportunities, and supports research activities at the Center for Tobacco Studies.
+Nicolette Garthe, MPH, CHES is a Research Associate at the Rutgers Institute for Nicotine and Tobacco Studies.
+She coordinates the Tobacco Treatment Specialist training, provides technical support for healthcare professional education opportunities, and supports research activities at the Institute.
+She obtained a Master of Public Health degree from the Rutgers School of Public Health with a concentration in Social and Behavioral Health Sciences and certificate in Epidemiology Methods.
 Ms. Garthe is a Certified Health Education Specialist (CHES).